 One species of verbena, known as vervain, is commonly used for its supposed medicinal benefits.
 Taken in a tincture or powder form, vervain is purported to have anti-cancer, anti-microbial, anti-inflammatory, and anti-anxiety properties.
 These benefits have not yet been thoroughly studied, however.
 This medicinal variety is commonly referred to as “herb of the cross,” because it was supposedly used to treat Jesus’s wounds when he was crucified.
-It looks different from the more common trailing varieties, growing up to 3 feet tall with small purple flowers growing in groups or spikes.
+It looks different from the more common trailing varieties, growing up to three feet tall with small purple flowers growing in groups or spikes.

-Verbena as a Ground Cover Plant
+Verbena Is an Ideal Ground Cover Plant

 The trailing habit of most varieties of verbena make it ideal to use as a ground cover plant.
 Ground cover plants are those that spread outward instead of growing upward, and will fill in the space between plants much like grass would.
 Most verbena are quite low lying and have dense flowers when in full bloom.
 It prefers full sun, so it works best when paired with other plants that won’t cause too much shade overhead.
 Good plants to pair it with include ornamental grasses and compact shrubs that won’t block out the sunlight.